hengshuaiyao/HengshuaiYao.github.io/README.md

 - [A System to Predict Future Popularity: Learning to Classify](papers/trending.pdf).
 Lee, C., Yao, H., He, X., Su, C., and Chang, J-Y. WWW (poster), Seol,Korea, 2014.

 This is the paper out of our internship project.
 I kinda of miss my internship with Yahoo!
 Sunnyvale in 2013, when I learned Hadoop HDFs and MapReduce, processed lots of real data and worked with a group of friends Chi-Hoon, Martin, Sue, Xu, Kun, Haibo, and many others.
 Our project won a championship (CEO award) for "TrendingNow" (yahoo.com at the top right corner) that detects trending topics in Yahoo search engine.
 This paper learns to extract some growth pattern of query counts in search engines.
-One surprise we found at the time is that the query "Tom Clancy died" was already getting some hits in the query logs just a few minutes before his death news was released by news.
+One surprise we found at the time is that the query "Tom Clancy died" was already getting some hits in the query logs just a few minutes before his death was released by news.

 - [A Study of Temporal Citation Count Prediction using Reinforcement Learning](papers/citation.pdf).
 Yao, H., Sutton R. and Rafiei D. 2014.